deltachat/deltachat-pages/en/help.md

 **Both sides**:

-Wait a bit while "Secure-Join" network messages are exchanged between both devices.
+Wait a bit while [Secure-Join network messages are exchanged](https://countermitm.readthedocs.io/en/latest/new.html#setup-contact-protocol) between both devices.

 - If both devices are online,
-  both sides will setup a chat with each-other (if it doesn't exist already) and both chats will have a green checkmark <img style="vertical-align:middle; width:1.5em; margin:1px" src="../assets/home/ic_verified.png" alt="green verified checkmark"/>.
+  both sides will setup a chat with each-other (if it didn't exist already) and both chats will have a green checkmark <img style="vertical-align:middle; width:1.5em; margin:1px" src="../assets/home/ic_verified.png" alt="green verified checkmark"/>.

 - If one of the devices is offline, the green checkmarks will only